Torres del Paine W Trek tour (Patagonia)

 Lodging: not included (return to Puerto Natales)

-*This information takes into consideration the route to the Grey lodge, there are travelers who decide to continue 2.5 kilometers longer (each way) to reach the first suspension bridge.
+*This information takes into consideration the route to the Grey Lodge: some travelers decide to continue another 1.5 miles (2.5 km) (each way) to reach the first suspension bridge.

 Cerro Paine Grande

-The route of the last day is an ascent in the direction of the Grey Glacier.
-You will hike having Lake Grey on one side and Cerro Paine Grande on the other.
+The route on your last day in Torres del Paine features an ascent in the direction of the Grey Glacier.
+You’ll get to hike with Lake Grey on one side and Cerro Paine Grande on the other.
 The route length depends on you, the more you hike, the closer to the glacier you get.
-Some travelers reach the Grey Glacier viewpoint, others continue further up to the Grey "refugio", and some even to reach the first suspension bridge.
+Many travelers reach the Grey Glacier Viewpoint, some continue further up to the Grey Refugio, and others even reach the first suspension bridge.

 💙 Howlanders Tip:

-In order to get closer to Grey Glacier, we recommend that you leave your backpack at Paine Grande and hike with a daypack.
-Time it well, as you have to be back in time to not miss the catamaran leaving the park.
+To get closer to Grey Glacier, we recommend leaving your backpack at Paine Grande and hiking with a daypack.
+It’s important to monitor the time and your walking speed to ensure you don’t miss boarding the catamaran that leaves the park.

-The first stop is the Grey Lake viewpoint, located 3.7 miles (6 km) away from Paine Grande.
-From here you can see the Grey Glacier and some litle icebergs fallen from Glacier Grey wall.
+The first stop: Grey Lake Viewpoint, located 3.7 miles (6 km) away from Paine Grande.
+From here, you can see the Grey Glacier and the comparatively tiny icebergs that have fallen from the glacier wall.

-To get to the Refugio you will hike almost 7 miles (11 km), therefore the total lenght will be 13.8 miles (22.2 km) and some travelers end their ascent here.
+To get to the Refugio from the viewpoint the hike is almost 7 miles (11 km) making the total length about 14 miles (22.2 km), many travelers end their Paine Grande Circuit here.

-Although the experience of crossing this bridge is as good as its views, we only recommend reaching this point to the most experienced hikers.
-In total it takes 16.6 miles (26.8 km).
-Do it only if you leave early, the weather conditions are good and you calculate your time very well to ensure you can get back on time to take the catamaran.
+Although the experience of crossing this bridge is as good as its views, we only recommend attempting this portion of the hike to the most experienced hikers.
+In total, its about 16.6 miles (26.8 km).
+This portion of the hike is possible if: you leave early in the morning, the weather conditions are good, and you calculate your time very well to ensure you can return in time to take the catamaran.

 Catamaran on Lake Pehoé

-The way back to the Paine Grande Sector is downhill, so it is much easier.
-It is important to keep an eye on the time on this route, because at 6:30 PM you will have to take the catamaran that will take you back to Pudeto.
-You will sail across Lake Pehoé to Pudeto and once there, a bus will take you back to Puerto Natales, where you will arrive around 9:30 PM, ending this epic adventure in Chilean Patagonia.
+The way back to the Paine Grande Sector is downhill, a very easy hike to close out your trip.
+It is important to keep an eye on the time on this route because at 6:30 pm you’ll have to take the catamaran back to Pudeto.
+You’ll sail across Lake Pehoé to Pudeto and after arriving, a bus will take you back to Puerto Natales (you’ll arrive around 9:30 pm).
+A perfect end to an epic adventure in Chilean Patagonia.

 - Passport